sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 In addition, with the emergence of digital government that is reviewing business processes, policy, and delivery, the demand on IT is expected to continue increasing exponentially.
 This [exposes the ubiquitous nature of technology in government service delivery](https://www.oag-bvg.gc.ca/internet/English/parl_oag_200611_03_e_14971.html) and that IT can no longer be seen as a back-office function, it has real repercussions to Canadians.
-IT can no longer be considered a back office function or a "company within a company" as it has real repercussions to Canadians.

 Government of Canada [historical records](https://www.oag-bvg.gc.ca/internet/English/parl_lp_e_933.html), such as with the [Phoenix Pay System Project](https://www.oag-bvg.gc.ca/internet/English/parl_oag_201805_01_e_43033.html) are evidence that the conventional method of doing IT is risky, costly, and lengthy.